Leasehold/ldex-website/docs/faqs.md

 Each trade is written to two different blockchains and the underlying transactions contain IDs which can be used to trace the movement of tokens across different blockchains.
 However, LDEX itself is not able to attach an identity to any wallet address so the pseudo-anonymity provided by the underlying blockchains is maintained.

+### How does the LDEX UI application handle wallet passphrases?

+Passphrases provided to the DEX UI application are never sent across the wire; they are only kept in memory on your own computer.
+Order transactions are signed on the front end and submitted directly to the relevant blockchain for processing.

 ### What is the minimum size of an order?

 This can vary between markets and is designed to limit spam.
 For Lisk and Leasehold, the minimum order is `10 LSK/LSH`.